Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Introduction

 \paragraph{Regular matroids.} Our second result for the constrained subdeterminant maximization problem is for the case of regular matroids (i.e., when the constraint family $\cB$ arises as a set of bases of a regular matroid; see Section~\ref{sec:preliminaries}).
 To apply Theorem~\ref{thm:main0} we consider the polynomial

 where $X$ is a diagonal matrix with $X_{i,i}:=x_i$, $B\in \R^{d \times m}$ is the linear representation of $\cB$ and $V\in \R^{d\times {m}}$ is such that $V^\top V=L$.
-We remark that this polynomial has also appeared in previous work on {\em matroid intersection}, e.g., by Harvey \cite{Harvey09}).
+We remark that this polynomial has also appeared in previous work on {\em matroid intersection} and {\em matroid parity}, e.g., in \cite{Lovasz79,Harvey09,CheungLL14}.
 We observe that $|h(x)|$ is $2$-anti-concentrated and has a number of desirable properties, which allows us to prove